aiMonster/Garmin-Contrast-Shower/README.md

 # Version History

+1.6.0 - Add Time of the Day field
 1.5.1 - Add support of new devices
 1.5.0 - Add Double Click option
 1.4.5 - Add support of new watches